mgtaylor119/deep-learning-challenge/README.md

 ### Data Preprocessing

 - **Target Variable**:
-  - The target variable for our model is `IS_SUCCESFUL`.
+  - The target variable for our model is `IS_SUCCESSFUL`.

 - **Features**:
   - The features used for the model include: